smclark86/100-days-of-code/log.md

 **Thoughts**: I can't wait to be finished with this project so that I can get back to coding.
 I will do my best to do an hour a day still, but the capstone is the priority.

+### Day 42: July 21, Friday - 1 hour

+**Today's Progress**: Finally got to work on another function and array exercise.

+**Thoughts**: I've been super busy with school, but I'm glad that I got to take some time to code today.
+I feel rusty already, and it's only been a couple days with no coding.
+At first, I couldn't remember how a for loop worked, and then figured it out with some Googling.
+After figuring out how to make the function work, I watched the solution video, and learned that I could have used a forEach instead.
+I tried that out, as well, and it works great.
+Looking forward to learning more tomorrow.